Help for Applicants

 - Did you apply to an apartment, potentially the apartment you’re currently living at, around the time of the inquiry?

-- Did you sign as co-signor/guarantor for anyone else’s application around the time of the inquiry?
+- Did you sign as co-signor or guarantor for anyone else’s application around the time of the inquiry?

 - Was your lease up for renewal around the time of the inquiry?

-How do I request a copy of my screening report?
+How do I request a copy of my rental report or consumer file?

-- Contacting the housing provider at which you applied.
+- Contact the housing provider at which you applied.

 - Calling On-Site Renter Relations at (877) 222-0384.